michaelsemon/Craps-Game-Simulation-R/README.md

 # CrapsR

-Craps simulation in R
-(work in progress)
+Craps simulation in R. Use file Craps.R.
+So far, place bets and odds bets are simulated with a graph overtime.